IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-The static configuration requires an administrative burden to configure network-wide unique identifiers: it is therefore more viable for inter-domain Ethenet links.
+The static configuration requires an administrative burden to configure network-wide unique identifiers: it is therefore more viable for inter-domain Ethernet links.
 For the cross-layer links, the automatic discovery solution based on LLDP snooping is preferable when possible.

 The routers exchange standard LLDP packets as defined in {{IEEE_802.1AB}}
-and the optical NEs snoop the LLDP packets received from the local Ethernet interface and report to the O-PNCs the extracted information, such as the Chassis ID, the Port ID, System Name TLVs.
+and the optical nodes snoop the LLDP packets received from the local Ethernet interface and report to the O-PNCs the extracted information, such as the Chassis ID, the Port ID, System Name TLVs.

-Note that the optical NEs do not actively participate in the LLDP packet exchange and does not send any LLDP packets.
+Note that the optical nodes do not actively participate in the LLDP packet exchange and does not send any LLDP packets.

 {: #cross-layer-link-discovery}